are hard luck for men of action."

 she graduated to leads in "B" films and second leads in "A" pictures where she usually played a home-wrecker: "I seem to be a woman

-sultriness comes when she swaggers her way into a casino in Secret Agent of Japan.
-The camera just eats her up, as do the men
+career-defining moment of sultriness comes when she swaggers her way into a casino in Secret Agent of Japan.
+The camera just eats her up, as do

-in the casino.
-Playing a good girl or bad, she invariably exuded confidence and street smarts: "The best way to crack this case was
+the men in the casino.
+Playing a good girl or bad, she invariably exuded confidence and street smarts: "The best way to crack this case was for me

-Game of Death, the first remake of The Most Dangerous Game, she's hunted like an animal (along with John Loder who also starred in
+the first remake of The Most Dangerous Game, she's hunted like an animal (along with John Loder who also starred in The Brighton Strangler.)

 5) Brenda Marshall.

 Brenda Marshall was a spy.
-It seems like she was always a spy.
-Her dark hair and eyes made her look sneaky, always up to something,
+It seems like Brenda Marshall was always a spy.
+Her dark hair and eyes made her look sneaky, always

-lead by starring in a second terrific remake of The Most Dangerous Game, with Richard Widmark, Run for the Sun.
-She also
+Audrey Long's lead by starring in a second terrific remake of The Most Dangerous Game, this one with with Richard Widmark, Run for the Sun.

-played a great bad girl in the western Stations West opposite another noir veteran,
+She also played a great smart, bad girl in the western Stations West opposite another noir veteran,

-her amoral, cold-blooded portrayal in Out of the Past as her best work, I like her best in The Big Steal, with her Joe
+cold-blooded portrayal in Out of the Past as her best work, I like best her performance in The Big Steal, where she delivers a Joe Louis-like

 7) Audrey Totter.

-Lady in the Lake and Man in the Dark are very good crime films and The Set-Up is an excellent movie, but Audrey
+Lady in the Lake and Man in the Dark are very good noir/crime films and The Set-Up is an excellent movie, but Audrey Totter should

-Totter should be fondly remembered if only for her portrayal of Claire Quimby in Tension.
-Seldom has sloth been portrayed
+be fondly remembered if only for her screen-burning portrayal of villainess Claire Quimby in Tension.
+Seldom has sloth been portrayed more

-more graphically.
-Claire is the ultimate self-absorbed good-for-nothing.
-She might starve to death in a supermarket if nobody handed her food.
+graphically.
+Claire is simply the ultimate controlling, self-absorbed good-for-nothing.
+She very well might starve to death in a supermarket if nobody was

-Virginia Mayo is well-remembered for portrayals of Ladies and Princesses and other patrician, goody-two-shoes, blueblood types in
+Virginia Mayo is well-remembered today for many portrayals of Ladies and Princesses and other patrician, goody-two-shoes, blueblood types in comedies a

-comedies and song-and-dance movies.
+nd song-and-dance movies.
 But when she went bad, she went all the way.
-In Raoul Walsh's White Heat she was sleeping
+In Raoul Walsh's White Heat she was sleeping around, shooting mother-in-laws

-around, shooting mother-in-laws in the back, ready to rat out anybody or everybody, whatever would serve her purposes. ("You cheap
+in the back, ready to rat out anybody or everybody, whatever would serve her manipulative purposes. ("You cheap copper.")
+This performance could

-copper.")
-Further proof that while bad girls may go everywhere, there is nothing quite like a good girl gone bad.
+be taught in university sociology classes, as proof that while bad girls may go everywhere, there is nothing quite so compelling as a good girl gone bad.

 naughty women in her career that she even earned the nickname "Wicked Lady".
 But her most memorable roles are heroic, and both